zachmccormick/zachmccormick.github.io/content/2017/2/android-raven-tags.md

-feb 28, 2017
-# Tags for com.getsentry.raven for Android
+Title: Tags for Sentry for Android
+Date: 2017-02-28
+Category: Software Development
+Tags: software development, android
+Authors: Zach McCormick

-I couldn’t figure out how to add tags or anything to my captured exceptions for Android, which led them to be rather bland/unhelpful when trying to pin down what was causing a bug on the Android camera (notorious for being inconsistent across manufacturers, devices, Android versions, etc.)
+I could not figure out how to add tags or anything to my captured exceptions for Android, which led them to be rather bland/unhelpful when trying to pin down what was causing a bug on the Android camera (notorious for being inconsistent across manufacturers, devices, Android versions, etc.)

 I ended up doing the following, which hopefully helps others!